 SABMiller has a well-established policy on the independence of the external auditors and management of the company’s relationship with them.
-This sets out: the responsibilities of the audit committee in the selection of auditors to be proposed for appointment or reappointment and for agreement on the terms of their engagement, scope and remuneration; the auditor independence requirements and the policy on the provision of non-audit services; the rotation of audit partners and staff; and the conduct of the relationship between the auditors and the audit committee.
+This sets out: the committee’s responsibilities in the selection of auditors to be proposed for appointment or reappointment and for agreement on the terms of their engagement, audit scope and remuneration; the auditor independence requirements and the policy on the provision of non-audit services and the rotation of audit partners and staff; and the conduct of the relationship between the auditors and the committee.

 The auditors are precluded from engaging in non-audit services that would compromise their independence or violate any professional requirements or regulations affecting their appointment as auditors.
-The auditors may, however, provide non-audit services which do not interfere with their independence, and where their skills and experience make them a logical supplier, subject to pre-approval by the audit committee.
-The policy stipulates the types of work which are not permitted to be performed by the auditors and those which may be permitted in appropriate circumstances.
-The group’s procedures require that any non-audit services proposed to be provided by the auditors be supported by a justification as to why the appointment of the external auditors to provide the services is in the best interests of the group, and how auditor independence would be safeguarded in the specific context of the proposed services.
+The auditors may, however, provide non-audit services which do not interfere with their independence, and where their skills and experience make them a logical supplier, subject to pre-approval by the committee.
+The policy stipulates the types of work that are not permitted to be performed by the auditors and those which may be permitted in appropriate circumstances.
+The group’s procedures require that any non-audit services proposed to be provided by the auditors be supported by justification as to why the appointment of the external auditors to provide the services is in the best interests of the group, and how auditor independence would be safeguarded in the specific context of the proposed services.
 The committee has, at each meeting, reviewed and agreed the non-audit services provided in the year and the related fees, which are summarised in note 3 to the consolidated financial statements.
 SABMiller does not indemnify its external auditors and there are no contractual obligations restricting the choice of external auditors.

-PwC has confirmed to the audit committee their independence and compliance with the SABMiller policy on auditor independence.
+PwC has confirmed to the committee its continuing independence and compliance with the SABMiller policy on auditor independence.
 The external auditors are required to rotate the lead audit partner responsible for the audit engagement every five years, unless there are unusual extenuating circumstances when a further year may be considered.
-The lead audit engagement partner, Richard Hughes, has now completed three years.
+The lead audit engagement partner, Richard Hughes, has now completed five years.

-The audit committee conducted its annual review of the performance of the external auditors and the effectiveness of the external audit process for the year ended 31 March 2014.
-The review was based on a survey of key stakeholders across the group, consideration of public regulatory reports on PricewaterhouseCoopers member firms, and the quality of the auditors’ reporting to and interaction with the audit committee.
-Based on this review, the audit committee was satisfied with the performance of the auditors and the effectiveness of the audit process.
+The committee conducted its annual review of the performance of the external auditors and the effectiveness of the external audit process for the year ended 31 March 2016.
+The review was based on a survey of key stakeholders across the group, consideration of public regulatory reports on PwC member firms, and the quality of the auditors’ reporting to and interaction with the committee.
+Based on this review, the committee was satisfied with the performance of the auditors, their objectivity and the effectiveness of the audit process.
 In the light of this and their continued independence, the committee has recommended to the board that a resolution for the reappointment of PwC as the external auditors for the financial year ending 31 March 2017 be proposed at the annual general meeting.